NASW Foundation National Programs

 After 17 years in the Chicago Regional Office she was assigned to the NIMH national office in Bethesda, Maryland.
 She was placed in the Planning Program of the Office of Field Organization and there was assigned to rural mental health.
 She felt this was her most exciting job.
 She had great respect for the professionals who worked in the rural Mental Health Centers for their initiative and ingenuity which characterized their work.
 Her own talents in these characteristics were a productive combination for the community.

-Miss Dolan retired in 1974 to Denver, Colorado where she presently resides.
+Miss Dolan retired in 1974 to Denver, Colorado.